Feeding the house

 Rabbits

-include antibacterial or analgesic effects, action on the cardiovascular and
+properties.
+These properties include antibacterial or analgesic effects,

-rabbit-savvy veterinarian or a drug therapy when a rabbit is sick.
+therapies when a rabbit is unwell.
 Herbs

 herbs that rabbits like to eat